MC ToolboxMC TOOLBOX

 Why do some mods fail to download during conversion?

-What actually is the modrinth.index.json inside the mrpack?
+What is modrinth.index.json inside an mrpack?

 Can I use the output ZIP with the official Minecraft Launcher?